Website Manager

 A: Click here to download/view a document showing detailed information on what is acceptable proof of age documentation.

-Q: Is it possible to obtain a waiver to allow a player from outside of Claremont to play in our league?
+Q: Is it possible to obtain a waiver to allow a player from outside of Claremont to play in our league (if league age 8 or over)?

-A: The only time a waiver will be granted is if the player lived and played in Claremont Little League the previous year and then moved outside of the city limits.
+A: Generally, the only time a waiver will be granted is if the player lived and played in Claremont Little League the previous year and then moved outside of the city limits.
 Little League International. will grant a waiver in this circumstance.

 Q: My son/daughter and his/her best friend/family member (not a sibling) want to play on the same team, can that be arranged?
 Or, for carpool/daycare reasons we need to have our son/daughter and another child on the same team?